 At the end of this course, students will be able to:

-- Explain the theoretical foundations of effective interpersonal communications.
+- Explain the fundamentals of Entrepreneurship.

 1. Foundations of entrepreneurship